MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 Accept the MICROEJ SDK EULA
 ---------------------------

-You may have to accept the SDK EULA if you didn't already do, please have a look at :ref:`sdk_6_eula_acceptation`.
+You may have to accept the SDK EULA if you haven't already done it, please have a look at :ref:`sdk_6_eula_acceptation`.

 .. _sdk_6_getting_started_rt1170_run_virtual_device: